-This course presents a practical orientation for learning traditional project management techniques that produce predictable results (i.e., on time, within budget, and in accordance with stated specifications) and applying them to a project in trouble.
+This course offers a practical orientation for learning traditional project management techniques that produce predictable results (on time, within budget, and in accordance with stated specifications) and applying them to a project in trouble.
 Traditional project management is a universal and widely used practice that includes a set of developed techniques used for planning, estimating, and controlling activities.
 This course also introduces the standard project life cycle: initiating, planning, executing, controlling, and closing.
-Prerequisite: graduate standing.
+Prerequisite: Graduate standing.

-T54 PRJM 525 Project Management the Agile Way
+T54 PRJM 525 Introduction to Agile Project Management

-Agile, SCRUM, Kanban, ScrumBan, SAFe: these are some of the key concepts covered in this course.
+SCRUM, XP, Kanban, ScrumBan, SAFe -- these are some of the key frameworks and processes covered in this course.
 Agile as a mindset, a skill set, and a tool set is critical in our fast-paced world.
-This course uses texts, case studies, and varying practical assignments.
-Students will come away with a solid understanding of the core agile concepts, frameworks, and practices that are shown to deliver great business value and that are taking the industry by storm.
-Prerequisite: graduate standing.
+Today's businesses have either started or will soon begin their Agile journey.
+This course will use books from industry-recognized experts in the field of Agile development as well as case studies and varying practical assignments.
+Students will come away with a solid understanding of the core agile concepts, processes, frameworks, roles, and practices that are shown to deliver leading market and business value.
 Credit 3 units.